Immunosuppressive Drugs for Ulcerative Colitis

 • Integrin receptor antagonists (IRAs): Vedolizumab (Entyvio).
 This intravenous (IV) medication treats UC that has not responded to other treatments.
 It’s also given to people who are trying to avoid taking steroids.

-• Interleukin (IL) inhibitors: Ustekinumab (Stelara), the newest biologic for UC, was approved in October 2019.
+• Interleukin (IL) inhibitors: Ustekinumab (Stelara) was approved to treat UC in October 2019.
 It targets proteins interleukin-12 and interleukin-23 in particular to fight inflammation.

 The side effects you get from your immunosuppressants will depend on the types and doses you take.
 High doses can cause serious side effects.